At a Glance

 Never before in history had so large a group of emancipated slaves suddenly achieved political and civil rights.
 And the coming of black suffrage in the South in 1867 inspired a sense of millennial possibility second only to emancipation itself.
 Former slaves now stood on equal footing with whites, declared a speaker at a mass meeting in Savannah; before them lay “a field, too vast for contemplation.”

-In their responses, students might reflect on what effects they think black suffrage will have on the lives of individual freedpeople, the South, and the nation as a whole.
+In their responses, students might reflect on what effects they think Black suffrage would have on the lives of individual freedpeople, the South, and the nation as a whole.
 After students have spent a few minutes recording their thoughts, use the Think, Pair, Share teaching strategy to help them discuss their ideas about these questions with each other.

-Build on what students learned from the video by having them read and analyze the following documents exploring interracial democracy in the 1860’s and 1870’s:
+Build on what students learned from the video by having them read and analyze the following documents that explore interracial democracy in the 1860s and 1870s:

 How are you planning to use this resource?Tell Us More

 The Political Struggle, 1865–1866